wadjoh/tsgo-crash-repro/README.md

-# tsgo crash repro: goroutine stack overflow with recursive transform and `CamelCase<T>` from type-fest
+# tsgo crash repro: goroutine stack overflow with recursive functions and `CamelCase<T>` from `type-fest`

 ## Summary

-`tsgo --noEmit` crashes with a goroutine stack overflow when a file contains two generic functions that both use recursive `type-fest` mapped types (`CamelCase<T>` and `SnakeCase<T>`) as return types, with lodash `transform` used in the body.
+`tsgo` crashes with a goroutine stack overflow when a file contains two generic functions with one of them uses the `CamelCase<T>` type from type-fest.

-`tsc --noEmit` on the same file exits cleanly with no errors.
+`tsc` on the same file exits cleanly with no errors.

 ## Environment

 ```
 tsgo:       7.0.0-dev.20260219.1  (@typescript/native-preview)
-typescript: 5.9.3                 (tsc, for comparison)
+typescript: 6.0.0-beta                 (tsc, for comparison)
-type-fest:  4.41.0
+type-fest:  4.38.0
-lodash:     4.17.21
 node:       20.x
 os:         darwin arm64
 ```